stefanspringer1/SwiftXML/README.md

 func content((XContent) -> Bool) -> XContentSequence
 func content(while: (XContent) -> Bool) -> XContentSequence
 func content(until: (XContent) -> Bool) -> XContentSequence
-func content(untilIncluding: (XContent) -> Bool) -> XContentSequence
+func content(untilAndIncluding: (XContent) -> Bool) -> XContentSequence
 ```

-The `untilIncluding` version also stops where the condition is fullfilled, but _includes_ the according item.
+The `untilAndIncluding` version also stops where the condition is fullfilled, but _includes_ the according item.

 Sequences of a more specific type are returned in sensible cases.